InternetSociety/ose-documentation/ose-web-hsts-cdns.md

 --------

 This documentation is part of the Internet Society's [Open Standards Everywhere project](https://www.internetsociety.org/ose/).
-To find the most recent version or to provide feedback, plase visit https://github.com/InternetSociety/ose-documentation
+To find the most recent version or to provide feedback, please visit https://github.com/InternetSociety/ose-documentation